benhoyt/merovius.github.io/jekyll/_posts/2019-06-12-birdseye-go.markdown

   [easily do large refactors](https://godoc.org/golang.org/x/tools/cmd/eg), [automatically find and fix import paths](https://godoc.org/golang.org/x/tools/cmd/goimports) and a [language server](https://godoc.org/golang.org/x/tools/cmd/gopls).
 * Third-party tools - too many to count.
-There are many lists of these, [here is one](https://github.com/avelino/awesome-go#tools).
+There are many lists of these;
+  [here is one](https://github.com/avelino/awesome-go#tools).

 #### In Summary

-I wanted to end this with a short list of references, for beginners who feel lost.
-So this is where you should go, if you…
+I wanted to end this with a short list of references for beginners who feel lost.
+So this is where you should go, if you:

 * [Want to start learning Go](https://tour.golang.org/welcome/1).
 * [Want to understand how a specific language construct works](https://golang.org/doc/effective_go.html).